 My confusion comes from the amount of ‘fakes’ available in market.
 The amount of silk and cashmere wool used in a pashmina item can vary and so does its quality and price.
 It’s not easy to find the finest quality of pashmina that it worth its price.

 Chances are, you are good at identifying the fabric and its quality.
-If so, you will be able to find the best quality of pashmina shawls, stoles, scarfs etc at a reasonable price.
-The reason why I’m mentioning pashmina here is simple.
-It is freely available in the city at varying prices.
+If so, you will be able to find the best quality of pashmina shawls, stoles, scarfs etc. at a reasonable price and they are available all over Dubai.

 Pashmina items – especially the shawls and stoles can be a wonderful gift for your loved ones.
 Just make sure you pay the right price for it.

-Shopping Tip: You will find scarfs and shawls labeled as ‘100% Pashmina.
+Shopping Tip: You will find scarfs and shawls labelled as ‘100% Pashmina.
 Made in Nepal’ all over UAE.
 They are sold at 10 dirhams each.
 It’s definitely fake pashmina as it’s not possible to produce and sell pure ‘100% pashmina’ at such a cheap rate.
 If you don’t mind paying for higher quality authentic pashmina clothes, then avoid these cheap ones.

 Sweets play an important role in every culture.
 Different countries and localities have at least one sweet dish associated with them and Middle Eastern countries are no exception.

 Traditional Middle Eastern sweets like Baklawa, Umm Ali, Basbousa, Qatayef are available in different parts of Dubai.
-To calm your sweet tooth, try any sweet dish at a local shop and on your last day in Dubai, make sure to buy some fresh sweet items to take back home.
+To satisfy your sweet tooth, try any sweet dish at a local shop and on your last day in Dubai, make sure to buy some fresh sweets to take back home.

 You can also head over to a Dubai Duty Free shop at the Dubai International Airport and grab some packet of sweets just before your flight.

 Carpets have been present in Arabian history for long.
 And while you wander around Dubai, make sure you visit local markets (souks) where you will find finest quality of rugs and carpets at reasonable rates.